BDC Hamburger Icon

 Open row

 Workplace accidents aren’t confined to high-risk industries.
-In fact, accidents can occur even if someone primarily spends the day sitting in an office cubicle.
-Discover the best ways to stop the epidemic of workplace accidents in America from affecting your business, and find out how to react to an accident if one does happen.
+In fact, accidents can occur even if someone spends most of their day sitting in an office cubicle.
+Discover the best ways to stop workplace accidents from affecting your business, and learn how to react to an accident if one does occur.

 What constitutes a workplace accident?

-Employers must, by law, provide compensation for employees’ medical bills and lost wages if they suffer a workplace injury, but such laws vary from state to state.
-While many large companies can afford to make payments directly to workers from their own funds, most small businesses purchase workers’ compensation insurance.
-Workers’ compensation insurance is usually a separate policy taken out on top of general liability insurance and professional liability insurance.
+Although the laws vary by state, employers typically must compensate employees for their medical bills and lost wages if they suffer a workplace injury.
+While many large companies can afford to pay workers directly, most small businesses purchase workers’ compensation insurance.
+This insurance is usually a separate policy taken out on top of general liability insurance and professional liability insurance

-In many cases, workers’ compensation coverage will still apply regardless of whether the injured employee was at fault in causing the injury.
-Employers are mandated to have workers’ compensation insurance to protect workers from such injuries.
-However, these laws also prevent employees from suing the employer in many, but not all, instances of workplace accidents.
+In many cases, workers’ compensation coverage applies regardless of whether the injured employee was at fault for the injury.
+And although employers are legally required to have workers’ compensation insurance, these laws also prevent employees from suing the employer for many, but not all, workplace accidents.

 FYIDid you know

-Certain jobs qualify for an exemption from workers’ compensation insurance, meaning employers don’t have to take out a policy for that specific role.
+Certain jobs qualify for workers' compensation exemptions, meaning employers don't have to take out a policy for that specific role.

 How can you prevent accidents in the workplace?

-There were 2.7 million injuries and 4,654 deaths at U.S. workplaces in 2020, according to the Bureau of Labor Statistics.
-Many sustained injuries so severe that they can no longer physically work.
-But it shouldn’t take a serious accident to persuade business owners and managers to change workplace culture to prioritize employee health and safety.
-Follow our tips below on preventing workplace accidents.
+There were 2.8 million injuries and 5,486 deaths at U.S. workplaces in 2022, according to the Bureau of Labor Statistics.
+Many employees sustained injuries so severe that they can no longer physically work.

 1. Carry out regular risk assessments.